 Does Covid-19 mark the beginning of the end for cash?

 The Covid-19 crisis has changed our daily lives in multiple ways and accelerated a number of trends that were already in place.
-For many of us, one obvious change is that the need to use cash has evaporated as many transactions are done online or via apps and cards.
+For many of us, one obvious change is that the need to use cash has evaporated entirely as all transactions are done online or via apps and cards.

 We think this trend is here to stay as a greater proportion of the population switches to cards and digital payments, offering opportunities for investors.